kotlin-orm/ktorm/hexo-docs/source/en/schema-definition.md

 object FormerEmployees : Employees("t_former_employee")
 ```

 For another example, sometimes our table is on-off, we don't need to use it twice, so it's not necessary to define it as a global object, for fear that the naming space is polluted.
-This time, we can even define the table as a anonymous object inside a function:
+This time, we can even define the table as an anonymous object inside a function:

 ```kotlin
 val t = object : Table<Nothing>("t_config") {